ivahaev/_blank/store.filters.md

     "display": "Type of display such in props.
 Allowed: textInput, searchBox, select, masked", "placeholder": "Placeholder for display==textInput",
     "conditions": "Array of conditions to compare with", "searchBy": "Only for display==searchBox.
-Props for search in store", "store": "Only for display==searchBox.
+Array of props for search in store", "store": "Only for display==searchBox.
 Store for search", "filterBy": "WTF???",
     "values": "Only for display==select.
 Values with labels for select",